brockjenken/in-memory-database/README.md

 python driver.py
 ```

-The provided driver file has the example already loaded, but can be
-modified for further testing.
+The provided driver file can be modified for further testing.